 Recently within the Disney Facebook community, there’s been some question about the purity and safety of the oil in the dedicated fryers in the parks and resorts.
 We’ve gotten some clarification through Sarah at Gluten Free Dairy Free WDW who was able to contact the head of Disney’s Special Diets Department, Gary Jones.
 Here’s what Sarah said:

-“There’s been a lot of rumors going around lately about the allergy-friendly fryers at Walt Disney World recycling oil every night and contaminating the allergy-friendly fryer oil.
-Disney’s Special Diets Department have also sent out some pretty unsettling emails that indicated that this might be true.
+“There’s been a lot of rumours going around lately about the allergy-friendly fryers at Walt Disney World recycling oil every night and contaminating the allergy-friendly fryer oil.
+Disney’s Special Diets Department has also sent out some pretty unsettling emails that indicated that this might be true.
 I reached out to the head of Disney’s Special Diets Department Gary Jones for some clarification.
 It took a while why he investigated, but today he followed up with some updates.
 Here’s what he said about the allergy-friendly fryers and oil…

 ‘All locations at Walt Disney World Resort follow procedures to provide allergy-friendly meals for our Guests.
 Our fryers reserved for allergy-friendly meals are cleaned daily and refilled with fresh oil.
 Some locations have fryers with self-contained filtering mechanisms.
 In these cases, the allergy-friendly fryer is cleaned separately and refilled with fresh oil.
 Some locations with multiple fryers—one of which is reserved for allergy-friendly orders —may require a portable filtering machine.
 In these locations, filtered oil is only used to top off the non-allergy specific fryers.
 New oil is always used in the clean allergy-friendly specific fryer.’